Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/06-cholesky-accel/03-Algorithm_Acceleration/docs/module1_baseline/README.md

 <code> N(18N+N(18N+residual1)+residual2) = 18N<sup>3</sup> + (18+residual1)N<sup>2</sup> + residual2.N </code>

 So essentially the algorithm latency goes by the cube of N, the size of the matrix.

-#### Adding a C++ testbench for the kernel

-For this tutorial we provide a pre-made C++ "main" program to wrap around the kernel and simulate in the Vitis HLS environment.

-**Instructions:**
-1. In a terminal, from the <code>docs</code> directory:

-       cp -r ./hls_tb ./module1_baseline/build/cholesky_kernel_hw_emu/cholesky_kernel
-       cp ./module1_baseline/src/cholesky_kernel.hpp ./module1_baseline/build/cholesky_kernel_hw_emu/cholesky_kernel/hls_tb

-2. If the Vitis HLS GUI was closed, open it again:

-       cd ./module1_baseline/build/cholesky_kernel_hw_emu/cholesky_kernel
-       vitis_hls -p cholesky_kernel &

-3. In the "Explorer" window left pane of the GUI, locate "Test Bench" under "Source".
-   Right-click -> "Add file...", select test_hls.cpp.
-   Repeat this operation for the two data files: matrix_input.dat and golden_result.dat in ./hls_tb/tb_data
-4. Now select "Project"-> "Run C simulation" in main menu.
-   This runs a purely functional simulation called "Csim", none of what HLS synthesizes is involved.
-5. Select "Project"-> "Run C simulation"
-6. Select "Solution" -> "Run C Synthesis" -> "Active Solution"
-7. Run "Solution" -> "Run C/RTL Cosimulation".
-In the popup window select Okay.

-The Vitis HLS Cosimulation runs a cycle accurate RTL simulation which shows the actual latency in clock cycles.
-In the test bench the matrix is a 16x16.

 </details>